mctechnology17/gm/README.md

 ----

 # Intro
-`git_manager` is a assistant multi platform which can be combined with your `zsh/bash/fish/powershell` or with your editor `vim/vi/nvim/Gvim/MacVim`.
+`GitManager` is a assistant multi platform which can be combined with your `zsh/bash/fish/powershell` or with your editor `vim/vi/nvim/Gvim/MacVim`.

-`git_manager` is fast and lightweight and no outside dependencies.
+`GitManager` is fast and lightweight and no outside dependencies.

-`git_manager` works integrating with the plugin handlers or without dependency on them!
+`GitManager` works integrating with the plugin handlers or without dependency on them!

 It can be integrated into all operating systems, so far tested on Linux and some of its distributions, such as Kali, Ubuntu, Fedora, OpenSuse, of course it was tested on MacOs, as well as on Windows working with full compatibility with PowerShell and WSL2.

-It should be noted that git_manager is compatible with the SHELLS `fish`, `zsh`, `sh`, `bash` and `PowerShell` (tested so far)
+It should be noted that GitManager is compatible with the SHELLS `fish`, `zsh`, `sh`, `bash` and `PowerShell` (tested so far)

-git_manager some features:
+GitManager some features:
 - friendly user interface
 - easy use
 - multi platform (OSX, Linux, Docker, Windows, WSL2)